mjnaderi/mtrack/README.md

-*MTrack* is a simple time tracking tool that we use in our technical team in [Quera](https://quera.ir).
+*MTrack* is a simple time tracking tool that we use in our engineering team in [Quera](https://quera.ir).

 ## Installation